section-engineering-education/engineering-education/content/articles/object-detection-with-yolov5-and-pytorch/index.md

 The model's evaluation results will be saved to directory `runs/val/exp`.

 ### Conclusion
-To wrap up, we have learned what object detection is, its applications and implementation.
+To wrap up, we have learned what object detection is, its applications, and its implementation.

 We have also tackled the YOLO object detection algorithm (YOLOv5 particularly) which we used to perform our own object detection by setting up the environment to detect images and videos.

-> NOTE: The actual process of building of the model from scratch goes beyond this tutorial.
+> NOTE: The actual process of building the model from scratch goes beyond this tutorial.

 Code for the object detector can be found [here](https://github.com/FREDERICO23/object-detection).